 - Peak resource utilization (hospital beds/ventilators)

 - Peak deaths

 Most news reports deal with peak cases because those are big numbers, but as we have discussed before, reporting numbers of cases accurately is hard.
-It is a combination of actual number of infections, proportion of infections that actually cause illness, policies for who gets tested, number of tests actually available, and finally, the accuracy of the test.
-In the South Korea and Singapore, they have been very consistent on who gets tests and on availability of tests, so tracking cases there is useful, but in the US, testing policies and testing available has been extremely variable.
+It is a combination of the actual number of infections, the proportion of infections that actually cause illness, policies for who gets tested, the number of tests actually available, and finally, the accuracy of the test.
+In South Korea and Singapore, they have been very consistent on who gets tests and on the availability of tests, so tracking cases there is useful, but in the US, testing policies and testing available has been extremely variable.

 Last, peak, is peak deaths.
 This will likely trail peak cases by about two weeks, and peak resource utilization by around a week.

 So whenever you are hearing news about a peak, make sure you understand what peak is being discussed.

 Current recommendations regarding everyone wearing masks in public are not to protect mask wearers from catching the infection, but to protect others from someone who may not realize they are infected.
 Not wearing a mask does NOT increase your chance of becoming infected, but may increase someone else’s chance of being infected by you.

 There is no significant new news on treatments this week.
 Data still looks good that the combination of Chloroquine or Hydroxychloroquine with the antibiotic Azithromycin may be very helpful.
 Note that most states have put strict limitations in place against prescribing for prophylaxis or just to have on hand.
 This is to protect supplies for those who need the medication.
 Remdesivir is still undergoing testing, but this medication is administered by IV only and is only available in limited circumstances.